beebaabado/FSND-capstone-nearBeerApp/nearbeer/backend/README.md

  python -m backend.tests.test_beer_server --verbose
 ```

+# HEROKU
+# Make sure to run this from the top level of the tree:
+git subtree push --prefix nearbeer/backend heroku main
+git push using:  heroku main

 # Acknowledgements

 The data stored in the NearBear Postgres database was obtained via the untappd API [untappd.com].
 There is a separate REST API that I created to pull beer data from Untappd.
 This other API was left out of this project because it involves a limited number of user requests to the untappd server.
 Therefore, for testing purposes of the NearBeer API, I chose to query the Untappd server once and use static data in my NearBeer project.